Seminar for judicial recorder applicants

 In early 2022, the Judicial Appointments Commission (JAC) is launching a selection exercise to recruit fee-paid recorders.

-The seminar aims to help applicants be better prepared to apply and to receive up-to-date guidance and advice on the JAC’s selection process.
+- receive up-to-date guidance and advice on the JAC’s selection process

 You’ll hear from: